With their Instagram-worthy aesthetics and minimal growing needs, succulents have always been a gardener’s favorite!

 So, whether you’re taking the first, baby steps into the world of gardening or are a long-time enthusiast, constantly monitoring the progress of a freshly planted succulent seed will only leave you disappointed.

-These beautiful houseplants test your patience and take their own sweet time to grow, which can be a good thing since you wouldn’t have to put them in a bigger pot anytime soon.
+These beautiful houseplants test your patience and take their own sweet time to grow, which can be a good thing since you won’t have to put them in a bigger pot anytime soon.

 There are different ways of growing succulents, but many first-time planters prefer growing them from scratch through seeds.
 Although this method is relatively slow, watching these plants grow right from the outset can be pretty gratifying.